cd1zz/securitycopilot/LogicApps/PhishingLogicApp/PhishingLA_Latest_Release/README.md

 # User Submitted Phishing Analysis with Security Copilot
 **Author:** Craig Freyman

-This solution streamlines phishing email analysis by leveraging a shared mailbox, Azure Logic Apps, and Security Copilot.
+This solution streamlines phishing email analysis by leveraging a shared mailbox, Azure Logic & Function Apps, and Security Copilot.
 It monitors a shared Office 365 mailbox for submitted emails, parses their content, and conducts detailed security analysis.
 Security insights, including behavioral triggers, contextual integrity, and attachment/URL assessments, are used to classify emails as Phishing, Junk/Spam, Legitimate, or Suspicious.
 Results are logged to Microsoft Sentinel, and an HTML report is emailed to the designated recipient.
 The deployment is designed for ease of use, leveraging system-managed identities and minimal manual configuration, while ensuring compatibility with Azure best practices.

+This solution deploys the Logic App as a managed identity so proper permissions are necessary after deployment to work seemlessly with Sentinel, which is optional.
+If you decide not to use Sentinel, that portion of the Logic App is ignored, and only an HTML analysis report is provided.
 ---

 ## Prerequisites